Ranch Facilities and Consulting

 When the Center was built in the early 1980’s, Mr. Bamberger wanted to provide a place that would serve visitors to the ranch as a place to meet and to learn about environmental conservation.
 This beautiful stone conference hall with two dormitory style sleeping wings can sleep 48 people and conference 100.
 This facility is available to groups that are dedicated to or have an interest in conservation and the environment.

 You are asked to arrive as a group and leave as a group, and keep the car traffic in and out to a minimum.
 You can hike around the ranch.
-There is central heat in the main conference room, large fireplaces and ceiling fans, but no air-conditioning, TV, or telephone.
+There is central heat and air conditioning in the main conference room, large fireplaces and ceiling fans.
+There is no TV, telephone, or internet service and cell service is spotty and unreliable.

 Facilities Photo Gallery